 But you can only use one.
 So it’s essential to understand the ins and outs of each so you can make the best choice for you.

-Standard deductions are pretty straightforward; you just deduct a dollar amount predetermined by the IRS to your AGI.
+Standard deductions are pretty straightforward; you just deduct a dollar amount predetermined by the Internal Revenu to your AGI.
 No adjustments may be made to the standard deduction for your individual circumstances.

 You do not qualify for the standard deduction if you: